iansquarebriggs/Bike-share-data/README.md

 - and others

 ### Files used
-Include the files used

 ### Credits
-Stackoverflow.com
+- Stackoverflow.com
-Udacity knowledge
+- Udacity knowledge